semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 Think of a joint plot in the same way as the image above.

 Let's analyze the image, the elements with a value from 0.1 to 5 on the vertical axis will be placed on a sort of hill where the peak will be 5 and the elements with a value from -0.1 to -5 will be placed on a valley where the bottom is -5.
-The values with 0 will be located on flat plane.
+The values with 0 will be located on the flat plane.

-To differentiate the values on the hill or valley, colors will be used which means that the elements around 5 will tend to be orange, those around 0 will be green and those around -5 will turn blue.
+The colours will be used to differentiate the values on the hill or valley which means that the elements around 5 will tend to be orange, those around 0 will be green and those around -5 will turn blue.

-With this, we can project the plot from above to a flat plane using the contour with colors to show the different elevations of the value on the plot.
-That's what exactly the join plot does.
+With this, we can project the plot from above to a flat plane using the contour with colours to show the different elevations of the value on the plot.
+That's what precisely the join plot does.

 #### Example : Birthrate and literacy